HuotChu/temple/README.md

 ## Templates are HTML
 Write templates in HTML and use variables wrapped in {{double braces}} for dynamic attributes, names, and content.
+The only caveat is that the HTML must be wrapped in a single DOM element (such as the article tag in the example below).
+If you have a lot of HTML in a single template, simply wrap it all in a div or span to overcome this limitation.
 Here we see the contents of a template file called 'topic.html':
 ```HTML
 <article class="topic">